 The first of the monthly direct deposit payments were distributed on July 16, so paper check payments should likely be mailed out in the coming days or week.

-If you see that your payment is delayed further than you would like, and would prefer to start receiving payments on definite days, you can enroll into direct deposit payment options through the IRS Child Tax Credit online portal.
-You have until August 2, 2021 to enroll in direct deposit for August’s payment.
+If you see that your payment is delayed further than you would like, and would prefer to start receiving payments on definite days, you can enroll in direct deposit payment options through the IRS Child Tax Credit online portal.
+While it is too late to unenroll from August’s payment, you have until August 30 to opt out from September’s payment.